Español English

 They are easy to grow evergreen shrubs that reach 1.5 meters (4.92 feet) in height.
 The showy yellow flowers appear in inflorescences at the end of long peduncles.

-They are used as isolated specimens and to form screens and small hedges.
-They are ideal plants for gardens by the sea.
+Scorpion vetch is used as isolated specimens and to form screens and small hedges.
+It's an ideal plant for gardens by the sea.

-Water moderately throughout the year; they are drought resistant plants.
+Water moderately throughout the year; it's a drought resistant plant.

 Prune lightly after flowering to maintain a compact appearance.

-They are very rustic shrubs that do not need fertilizers.
+Coronilla valentina is a very rustic shrub that do not needs fertilizers.

 Images of the shrub Coronilla valentina or Scorpion vetch